nzesalem/vorlume.com/content/blog/start-coding/index.md

 That’s all for now.

 Thank you for reading!
-Please tell someone about Vorlume if you like it, and [tweet at me](https://twitter.com/Nzesalem) to give feedback.
+Please tell someone about Vorlume if you like what you have just read, and [tweet at me](https://twitter.com/Nzesalem) to give feedback.

 It is with love in my heart that I say **Happy new year!** My friend.